Canadian Tobacco and Nicotine Survey (CTNS)

 This is a sample survey with a stratified sample and cross-sectional design.

-For the 15 to 24 years old, the CTNS sample has a targeted respondent sample, where the person is the sampling unit.
+Individuals aged 15 to 24: The CTNS sample has a one-stage design, and the individual is the sampling unit.

-For the 25 years old and older, the CTNS sample has a two-stage design: the sampling unit for the first stage is the dwelling, and the sampling unit for the second stage is the person.
+Individuals aged 25 and older: The CTNS sample has a two-stage design: the sampling unit for the first stage is the dwelling, and the sampling unit for the second stage is the individual.

-For the 15-24 years old: the frame was stratified by age group and province, and a systematic sample was selected independently within each age group and province.
+Individuals aged 15 to 24: The frame was stratified by age group (15 to 19, 20 to 24) and province, and a systematic sample was selected independently within each age group and province.

-For the 25 years old and older: the frame was stratified by province, and a simple random sample of dwellings was selected independently within each province.
+Individuals aged 25 and older: The frame was stratified by province and a simple random sample of dwellings was selected independently within each province.

-Sufficient sample was allocated to each of the provinces and age groups so that the survey could produce provincial level estimates, as well as estimates for the three age groups of interest (15-19, 20-24, 25+).
-An initial sample of 20,000 dwellings or individuals was selected and sent to collection.
+Individuals aged 25 and older: The sample was allocated to the provinces so that the survey could produce province-level estimates for this age group.
+An initial sample of 12,000 dwellings was selected to cover individuals aged 25 and older.

 Responding to this survey is voluntary.